klnusbaum/UDJ-Server/README.md

 ## Questions/Comments?

-If you have any questions or comments, feel free to post them to the [UDJ mailing list][mailing].
+If you have any questions or comments, please join us in the
+#udj irc channel in irc.freenode.net

 ## License
 UDJ is licensed under the [GPLv2][gpl].